karthikchintala1/jasper2/_posts/2018/Oct_2018/2018-10-02-creating-custom-tag-helpers-in-asp-net-core.markdown

 ### Pre Content and Post Content

 Pre content and Post content can modify the head and tail of the custom tag helper.
-We can modify the contents of tag, add some custom markup around the custom tag helper like making the text bold or wrapping with some div or span.
+We can modify the contents of the tag.

-Let's see how the appending the content at the beginning and at the end.
+Let's see how to append the content at the beginning and at the end.

 {%highlight csharp%}